SimformSolutionsPvtLtd/SSPlaceHolderTableView/README.md

 **Data UnAvailable State**
 - When your data not available simply put this line in your code.
-- **Customisation**: In noDataImg param You can pass your custom image for no data and in noDataLabelTitle you can pass your custom attributed string.
+- **Customisation**: In noDataImg param, You can pass your custom image for no data and in noDataLabelTitle you can pass your custom attributed string.

         tblView.setState(.noDataAvailable(noDataImg: nil, noDataLabelTitle: nil))